Search-optimized content preview

 - A screen-and-recoat at the right time can delay full sanding for years.

-If you are still comparing replacement against restoration, review:
+If you are still comparing replacement against restoration, start with the guide above, then request an on-site opinion before buying materials.

 Common mistakes to avoid